Which of the following is true about natural vegetation?

 Tropical deciduous vegetation is found in north-eastern part of the peninsula and along the foothills of the Himalayas.

-Why do the Coniferous trees of mountain forests have conical shape?
+Why are the coniferous trees found in mountain forests in conical shape?

 Answer